HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search/cfg_dx_search/wcm_config_search.md

         Set this parameter to `true` to prevent file resource component attachments from being included in the search results.

-        Set this parameter to `false` to allow files stored in file resource elements in content items to become searchable.
+        Set this parameter to `false` to make files stored in file resource elements in content items searchable.
 Files stored in file resource elements in a site area also become searchable if a default content item is selected.

     -   **SearchService.SearchSeed.excludeExtensions**